 At Southill children are taught maths every day using the White Rose maths scheme.
 This ensures content and progression of skills and knowledge across the school from our youngest mathematicians in Reception all the way to Year 6.
 We pride ourselves on delivering an engaging curriculum with the use of resources at the very heart of what we do.
 Every day children are challenged to solve a daily ‘problem’ which requires them to talk mathematically with their peers, link ideas and show their thinking.

-Our maths curriculum places an emphasis on learning through games, problems and practical tasks.
+Our maths curriculum places an emphasis on learning concepts through exploration and teaching children efficient methods of calculation.
 Practical resources are always available for the children who develop a strong independence in their learning as they move through the school.

 Problem solving is at the heart of mathematics.
 The focus is not on rote procedures, rote memorisation or tedious calculations but on relational understanding.
 Pupils are encouraged to solve problems working with their core competencies, such as visualisation, generalisation and decision making through the exploration of manipulatives and recordings in their Journals.

 How are lessons taught?

 Children will have a greater conceptual understanding of number and calculation.
-They will be able to visualise and generalise more readily due to a more in-depth understanding.
+They will be able to visualise and represent concepts with increased confidence and accuracy.

 Struggling learners will be fully supported through accessing concrete equipment and use of visual models to support understanding.

 Confident learners will be challenged through exposure to unfamiliar problems, development of reasoning skills and by exploring multiple ways to manipulate numbers and solve problems.
 These can be seen in their journal challenges and in the workbook reasoning questions.

 At Southill, our goal is to ensure that all children become confident mathematicians who can apply skills and knowledge in real life contexts.